micmejia/bible-dump/AMPC/Exodus/Exod 24.md

-And the Lord said to Moses, Come up to Me into the mountain and be there, and I will give you tables of stone, with the law and the commandments which [^b]I have written that you may teach them.
+And the Lord said to Moses, Come up to Me into the mountain and be there, and I will give you tables of stone, with the law and the commandments which I have written that you may teach them.